BaguetteBunny/lc3-vm/README.md

 - Keyboard input handling
 - Executes 16-bit LC-3 instructions
 - Supports **all 16 LC-3 opcodes**
-- Support on Windows, macOS, and Linux
+- Support on *virtually* all OS; Windows, macOS, and Linux

 ---